webloft/mysql-native/README.md

 This package attempts to provide composite objects and methods that will allow a wide range of common database operations, but be relatively easy to use.
-It has no dependecies on GPL header files or libraries, instead communicating directly with the server via the
+It has no dependencies on GPL header files or libraries, instead communicating directly with the server via the
 [published client/server protocol](http://dev.mysql.com/doc/internals/en/client-server-protocol.html).